King Conquer: America's Most Haunted (2010–2011)

 King Conquer's debut full-length album, America's Most Haunted was released on November 23, 2010 after their signing to Mediaskare Records.
 The group then shortly thereafter began to make a name for themselves.
 In 2010, they began touring on the No Mercy Tour, with deathcore band Suffokate headlining, promoting their new album.
 The band toured again with Suffokate during November 2011 along with Blind Witness in the UK.

-1776 (second album), break-up, and deaths (2011–present)
+1776 (second album), break-up, and member deaths (2011–present)

 King Conquer confirmed plans for their second full-length album during May 2011, which will be titled 1776, originally looking for a release date within 2012 through Mediaskare.
 However, the album required an extensive mastering procedure and was confirmed in November 2012 that it will instead be released in 2013.
 The band leaked a song off it titled "Tyranny" in its pre-production state during October 2011.

 The band headlined The Shredded to Pieces Tour. with bands including Abiotic (of Metal Blade Records), Forty Winters (of Dead Truth Recordings) and In Reference to a Sinking Ship (now known as Dark Sermon).
 This was a small week-long tour of Florida starting in Orlando on Sunday, April 15, 2012, and ending Sunday April 22 in Lake Worth at The Speakeasy Lounge.